Use the eligibility checker to quickly determine which route(s) is for you

-With the launch of a new Solicitors Qualifying Examination (SQE) in autumn 2021, we are entering a transitional period where there will be two valid routes to qualification as a solicitor in England and Wales.
-These routes are explained below.
+With the launch of a new Solicitors Qualifying Examination (SQE) in autumn 2021, we are entering a transitional period where there will be two valid routes to qualification as a solicitor in England and Wales: the LPC route and the SQE route.

 If you are a new applicant who has not applied for and deferred, enrolled on or completed a QLD, GDL/CPE by 31 December 2021, you will have to qualify under the new SQE route.

 Under the SQE, anyone wanting to qualify as a solicitor in England and Wales, including those qualified as lawyers in other jurisdictions, will need to:

 • have a degree in any subject (or equivalent qualification or work experience)